Scientific Name

 Description

-Agave stricta is a slow-growing succulent that forms rosettes of narrow, dark green leaves with tiny teeth along the margins and a sharp terminal spine.
-The rosettes can reach up to 20 inches (50 cm) in diameter and produce many offsets, creating a sizable colony.
+Agave stricta is a slow-growing succulent that forms dense, spherical rosettes of narrow, dark green leaves with tiny teeth along the margins and a sharp terminal spine.
+The rosettes can reach a diameter of 20 inches (50 cm) and produce numerous offsets, resulting in a sizable colony over time.
 The leaves are square to nearly round in cross-section.
-The marginal teeth are more rough than sharp to the touch.
+The marginal teeth are rougher than sharp to the touch.

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 On the other hand, if you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
 Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

-In general, Agaves do not need to be repotted every year.
-Most species commonly found in cultivation grow very slowly and will take long to outgrow their pot.
+Generally, Agaves do not require repotting every year.
+Most species commonly found in cultivation grow very slowly and will take a considerable amount of time to outgrow their pot.
 It is also best to handle your plants as little as possible since they do not like to be disturbed.
 When you repot, refresh the spent soil with a new potting mix and ensure the plant is firmly anchored in its pot.
-However, be careful not to pot the Agave too deep, as that will encourage stem rot during the growing season.
+However, be careful not to pot the Agave too deeply, as that will encourage stem rot during the growing season.

 Learn more at How to Grow and Care for Agave.